International Lesbian, Gay, Bisexual, Transgender & Intersex Law Association: Activities

 With the William Institute at UCLA School of Law and others, ILGLaw sponsored a symposium called "Justice in the Balkans: Equality for Sexual Minorities" in October 2009.

 The association presents the Karl Heinrich Ulrichs Award for distinguished contributions to the advancement of LGBTI equality.
-The award is named in honour of Karl Heinrich Ulrichs, a German activist who is believed to have been the world's first openly gay lawyer.
+The award is named in honour of Karl Heinrich Ulrichs, a German activist for homosexual equality, described as "the first gay person to publicly out himself.", and also believed to be the first gay lawyer.
 The award was announced in 2002 and presented at the organization's conferences in 2005 and 2009.